History of Ghana: District assemblies

 Although the National Commission for Democracy (NCD) had existed as an agency of the PNDC since 1982, it was not until September 1984 that Justice Daniel F. Annan, himself a member of the ruling council, was appointed chairman.
 The official inauguration of the NCD in January 1985 signaled PNDC determination to move the nation in a new political direction.
 According to its mandate, the NCD was to devise a viable democratic system, utilizing public discussions.
 Annan explained the necessity for the commission's work by arguing that the political party system of the past lost track of the country's socio-economic development processes.
 There was the need, therefore, to search for a new political order that would be functionally democratic.
 Constitutional rules of the past were not acceptable to the new revolutionary spirit, Annan continued, which saw the old political order as using the ballot box "merely to ensure that politicians got elected into power, after which communication between the electorate and their elected representative completely broke down."

 After two years of deliberations and public hearings, the NCD recommended the formation of district assemblies as local governing institutions that would offer opportunities to the ordinary person to become involved in the political process.
 The PNDC scheduled elections of the proposed assemblies for the last quarter of 1988.

-If, as Rawlings said, the PNDC revolution was a "holy war," then the proposed assemblies were part of a PNDC policy intended to annihilate enemy forces or, at least, to reduce them to impotence.
-The strategy was to deny the opposition a legitimate political forum within which it could articulate its objections to the government.
-It was for this reason, as much as it was for those stated by Annan, that a five-member District Assembly Committee was created in each of the nation's 110 administrative districts and was charged by the NCD with ensuring that all candidates followed electoral rules.
-The district committees were to disqualify automatically any candidate who had a record of criminal activity, insanity, or imprisonment involving fraud or electoral offenses in the past, especially after 1979.
-Also barred from elections were all professionals accused of fraud, dishonesty, and malpractice.
-The ban on political parties, instituted at the time of the Rawlings coup, was to continue.